License Plate Lust

 Surveillance and Privacy from Government

 5/2/2000; 6:26:37 PM Feb.
 11, 2000: I've been waiting the past couple of days for just this sort of article on the latest Denial of Service attacks.
 "FBI officials don't appear to know much of anything, except that they desperately need heaps more money, and that Western Civilisation desperately needs their increasing intervention in all matters digital.
-Indeed, it was such a good setup for DoD that conspiracy paranoiacs will soon be claiming that the FBI conducted the attacks themselves, to justify increased spending and increased intervention in Net-related law enforcement.
+Indeed, it was such a good setup for DoD that conspiracy paranoiacs will soon be claiming that the FBI conducted the attacks themselves, to justify increased spending and increased intervention in Net-related law enforcement."
+From The Register.

 Speculation on the Motives in the DVD Trial